wtsia/Blog-Site/roverblog/content/posts/ubuntu-server.md

 // edit maldet configg
 nano /usr/local/maldetect/conf.maldet
 ```
-Make sure to have `clamscan` installed so that maldet can utilize the clamav binary for the scanner engine.
+Make sure to have `clamav` installed so that maldet can utilize the clamav binary for the scanner engine.

 `maldet --scan-all <directory>`: scan the entirety of a directory and subdirectories